-It’s easy to get lost in the nuances of your experiment and feel only failure.
+It’s easy to get lost in the nuances of your experiment/work and feel only failure.

 7. How did you take care of your body today?

 Always remember your body (and you trillion of microbes!) needs lots of love and you're the only person in the whole world that can give it!
+So how to improve your mental health can stem from how do you take care of your body.
 Find ways every day to thank and show gratitude to your body that provides so much for you.

 8. Define Yourself Outside Of Work